danhagg/PersonalBlog_Django/README.md

 # We have now connected Post model with PostModelAdmin
 admin.site.register(Post, PostModelAdmin)
 ```
-Our blog amin page Is now endowed with the variables defined in our PostModelAdmin class.
+Our blog admin page Is now endowed with the variables defined in our PostModelAdmin class.

 ![image](readme_images/6_posts_admin.png)